MarekCichy/CV/README.md

 ## Full resume:

-See a conventional version of the resume here.
+See a conventional version of the resume <a href="https://github.com/MarekCichy/CV/blob/master/Cichy%20Marek_CV_en.pdf">here</a>.